sourpuh/ffxiv_waymarkstudio/README.md

 1. Place from a suite of packaged community created presets
 1. Import waymarks from FFLogs reports
 1. Seamlessly share waymarks between Criterion Normal and Savage
-1. Automatically load presets when entering an instance or dungeon region (planned)
+1. Create triggers to automatically load presets when entering a dungeon region

 > [!CAUTION]
 >Use at your own risk.